 If you have set up your limited company but envisage it being dormant for the foreseeable future – perhaps you formed the company simply to reserve the name or have an idea for a side hustle but aren’t ready to start trading – there is no requirement for you to register for Self Assessment (yet).

-This is because you will not be taking any money from the company, and if you are employed, any Income Tax that you do need to pay will be arranged through PAYE (unless you have a total taxable income of more than £150,000).
+This is because you will not be taking any money from the company, and if you are employed, any Income Tax that you do need to pay will be arranged through PAYE.

 Check if you need to register for Self Assessment